AndrewSpangler/CetaDash/README.md

 ---

+## ⚠️ Disclaimer!

+CetaDash is very early in development.
+Use at your own risk and make sure to follow best practices with backups.

+---

 ## 🚀 Overview

 CetaDash structures orchestration into modular, reusable building blocks.
 Workflows are composed of **Tasks**, which in turn can run Docker Compose templates or containerized **Scripts**.
-The system is fully environment-aware and supports layered variable injection for easy configuration and overrides.
+The system supports layered variable injection for easy configuration and overrides.

 ---

+## 📦 Features

+* ✅ Designed for automation, CI/CD pipelines, homelabs, and data processing flows
+* ✅ Rich templating and environment layering
+* ✅ Seamless Docker Compose & Script execution
+* ✅ Easy integration with triggers, schedules, and (soon) event listeners
+* ✅ Customizable UI with independently configurable UI and Code Editor.
+* ✅ Manage your Docker stack (without the Portainer pay-me-for-features hassl)
+* ✅ Written in Python and WTFScript easily extended through Flask blueprinting.
+* ✅ Built in internal database viewer.
+* ✅ Uses proxy-authentication through a trusted proxy to handle user access / management.

 ## 🧹 Orchestration Components